 3 Types of Brand Content to Post on Twitter

 To benefit from Twitter, you must know the best ways to use it for your brand.
-Fortunately, there are a few types of content that could boost your business' social media presence.
+Fortunately, there are a few types of content that can boost your business' social media presence.

 1. Brand News to Inform Consumers of Upcoming Offers